The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: User Study 2: Declared Authorship with Human and AI Ghostwriters

 \subsection{Results}

+This section evaluates hypotheses 4-6 and follows up with a correlational analysis of the sense of control and leadership.
+The OSF repository\footnote{\url{https://osf.io/n4svx/?view_only=916873e81d244be6be8e0790531b1197}} provides additional results on measures linked to the sense of control, user experience, and the participants' attitudes toward AI.

+\paragraph{Analysis} Below, we analyze differences between the two \textsc{Ghostwriter} groups regarding ownership using paired $t$-tests.
+When a d'Agostino test \cite{d1971omnibus} indicates a violation of the normality assumption, we also compute non-parametric Wilcoxon tests.
+As for Study 1, NULL-hypotheses relevant to our main research questions are evaluated using Bayes factors computed with the BayesFactor package \cite{BayesFactor}.
+We compared the frequency of adding a human author label (\textit{Sasha}/\textit{Human}) to texts presented as human-written versus adding an AI author label (\textit{GPT-3}/\textit{AI}) to AI-written texts with a McNemar $ \chi^2 $ test.
+We applied Spearman rank correlation to evaluate the correlation between the sense of ownership and authorship declarations ($ 0 =$ no mention of \textsc{Ghostwriter}, $ 1 =$ mention of \textsc{Ghostwriter}).
+Again, the significance level $ \alpha $ was set at 5\%.

-\paragraph{H4: Differences in Sense of Ownership} We compared the sense of ownership for the \human{} and \ai{} condition and found a significant difference, $t(95) = -2.05$, $p = .043$, $d = -0.21$\footnote{Normality was violated ($p<.01$).
-A non-parametric Wilcoxon test was also significant, $W = 1095 $, $p = .018 $, $r = .10 $.}.
+\paragraph{H4: Differences in Sense of Ownership} We compared the sense of ownership for the \human{} and \ai{} condition and found a significant difference, cf. \autoref{tab:s2_test_results}.
+A non-parametric Wilcoxon test was also significant (normality was violated, $p<.01$).
 People attributed more ownership to themselves when the ghostwriter was presented as an AI, compared to when it was presented as a human, see \autoref{fig:s2_belong}.

 \paragraph{H5: Differences in Authorship Declaration} We found differences in the declaration of authorship (H3).
-Generally, while people more often mentioned AI as an author (about 71.3\% in Study 2 versus a max. of 23.3\% in Study 1), we could see that they mentioned AI significantly less often $\chi^2(1) = 31.92$, $p<.001$, than mentioning ``Sasha'' or any entity other than themselves, see \autoref{tab:S2_count_data}.
+Generally, while people more often mentioned AI as an author (about 71.3\% in Study 2 versus a max. of 23.3\% in Study 1; we will discuss this in \autoref{sec:limitations}), we could see that they mentioned AI significantly less often, $\chi^2(1) = 31.92$, $p<.001$, than mentioning ``Sasha'' or any entity other than themselves, see \autoref{tab:S2_count_data}.